shlomimatichin/Pymake3/README.rst

 On Windows, you need to install Python manually.
 See `this link <https://wiki.python.org/moin/BeginnersGuide/Download>`_ for more information.

+**Download the latest pymake2 release.**

+The latest pymake2 scripts are always available `here <https://github.com/philiparvidsson/pymake2/releases/>`_.
+Download and save pymake2.py along with any make script you need for your project.

 Usage
 -----
 To familiarize yourself with pymake2, you can begin by writing a simple make script.
 You could also use one of the `example scripts <examples>`_, or the one below if you just want to try out pymake2 quickly.
 In case you use the script below, make sure to put pymake2 in the same directory.